ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 .. note:: Follow the steps below only if you are using the old version (release `0.0.1 <https://github.com/ros-tooling/cross_compile/releases/tag/0.0.1>`__) of the cross-compile tool.
 For all other purposes, follow the `cross_compile <https://github.com/ros-tooling/cross_compile>`__ package documentation.

-Although ROS2 is a rich software stack with a number of dependencies, it primarily uses two different types of packages:
+Although ROS 2 is a rich software stack with a number of dependencies, it primarily uses two different types of packages:
  - Python based software, which requires no cross-compilation.
  - CMake based software, which provides a mechanism to do cross-compilation.

-Furthermore, the ROS2 software stack is built with `Colcon <https://github.com/colcon/colcon-core>`__ which provides a mechanism to forward parameters to the CMake instance used for the individual build of each package/library that is part of the ROS2 distribution.
+Furthermore, the ROS 2 software stack is built with `Colcon <https://github.com/colcon/colcon-core>`__ which provides a mechanism to forward parameters to the CMake instance used for the individual build of each package/library that is part of the ROS 2 distribution.

-When building ROS2 natively, the developer is required to download all the dependencies (e.g. Python and other libraries) before compiling the packages that are part of the ROS2 distribution.
+When building ROS 2 natively, the developer is required to download all the dependencies (e.g. Python and other libraries) before compiling the packages that are part of the ROS 2 distribution.
 When cross-compiling, the same approach is required.
 The developer must first have the target system's filesystem with all dependencies already installed.

-The next sections of this document explain in detail the use of `cmake-toolchains <https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html>`__ and the `CMAKE_SYSROOT <https://cmake.org/cmake/help/latest/variable/CMAKE_SYSROOT.html>`__ feature to cross-compile ROS2.
+The next sections of this document explain in detail the use of `cmake-toolchains <https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html>`__ and the `CMAKE_SYSROOT <https://cmake.org/cmake/help/latest/variable/CMAKE_SYSROOT.html>`__ feature to cross-compile ROS 2.

 CMake toolchain-file
 ^^^^^^^^^^^^^^^^^^^^